finestructure/Hummingbird/readme.md

 [Contributions](contributing.md) welcome!

-## Credits
+## Credits: Easy Move+Resize by Daniel Marcotte

 This is a fork of the [original project](https://github.com/dmarcotte/easy-move-resize/releases) by [Daniel Marcotte](https://github.com/dmarcotte).
-His project uses mouse click based tracking, which I modified to use mouse moving.
-I initially tried to consolidate both modes and make them a preference but I did not manage to preserve Daniel's functionality.
+His project uses mouse click based tracking, which I modified to use mouse moving instead.

-I believe I was pretty close and the current state is still preserved in the code base.
-I have simply hidden the configuration options for "mouse click" mode in the preference window.
+Daniel suggested to fork and rename the project to avoid confusion.